Kstheking/notes/operatingSystems.md

 - A thread object is joinable if it represents a thread of execution.
 - thread objects cannot be copied but can be moved using equal operator
 - detach : Detaches the thread represented by the object from the calling thread, allowing them to execute independently from each other.
 Both threads continue without blocking nor synchronizing in any way.
 Note that when either one ends execution, its resources are released.
 After a call to this function, the thread object becomes non-joinable and can be destroyed safely.
-- we saw that if u don't join threads in the end then it throws error but if u just detach the thread then it won't throw error `thread obj1(foo, 10).detach()` or you could seperately detach thread `obj.detach()`
+- we saw that if u don't join threads in the end then it throws error but if u just detach the thread then it won't throw error  `obj.detach()`

 ---
 - threads have their own registers and stack, stack pointer everything else is shared such as heap, address space , data, code